chrisalehman/GettingAndCleaningData_CourseProject/README.md

 The raw data set used in this assignment is avaialble here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ## Executing the code
 The code for creating a tidy data set is contained in a script called "run_analysis.R" in the base directory of the repo.
-Please follow these steps to execute this script successfully:
+Follow these steps to execute this script:
 * Download the raw data set indicated above and unzip it in your working directory.
 The unzipped file will create a directory called "UCI HAR Dataset".
 * Source the run_analysis.R script.
 * Execute the function "createTidyDataSet()".
 When it completes a tidy data set will be written to a file in the working directory called "tidy_data_set.txt".